-As universities will be extremely busy, it might not be easy to reschedule the interview, so try your hardest to attend on the original date.
-However, if this isn't possible, you can let the institution know in Track and propose a new date.
+As universities will be extremely busy it might not be easy to reschedule the interview, so try your best to attend on the original date.
+However, if this isn't possible, you can propose a new date through Track.
 The invitation will then either be updated in Track, or you'll be notified of the rescheduling via email, phone or post.

 After the interview, you'll need to wait for the decision to be confirmed in Track.